leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### However...

-Eventually gave up and handed it off 😢
+Eventually gave up and handed it off... 😢

 - Oxc's performance relies on strict memory handling and lifetime annotations
 - Biome's code is polished, heavily uses traits and macros
-  - IR also has a more sophisticated structure than Prettier
+  - IR is also different, more sophisticated structure than Prettier

-When combined, got completely lost.
+When these are combined, I got completely lost.

-Entirely due to my lack of Rust skills, truly frustrated.
+Entirely due to my lack of Rust skills, truly frustrated...

 ---